ShaneWilliamson/QM-Lab/README.txt

 All the major backend has been implemented for the system as of ID3, including the connecting of joint.js and the Google API

+There were some things added by the design team; diagrams and documents, which will be available on the repo as well as with google.

 ____________________________________